xMelow/MotivationOfTheDay/README.md

 ## Features

+- shows a countdown timer to the next day
-- show a quote of the day
+- shows a quote of the day
-- show a video of the day
+- shows a video of the day
   - this is a link to a youtube playlist where I have stored all the video's I want to show in the extension.

 ## Preview